Maintenance operations require the

 Manifests in the metadata tree are automatically compacted in the order they are added, which makes queries faster when the write pattern aligns with read filters.
 For example, writing hourly-partitioned data as it arrives is aligned with time range query filters.

-When a table’s write pattern doesn’t align with the query pattern, metadata and be rewritten to re-group data files into manifests using
+When a table’s write pattern doesn’t align with the query pattern, metadata can be rewritten to re-group data files into manifests using

 rewriteManifests or the